 Syringe or dropper

-Not just handy for administering medicine, a syringe can also be helpful if the chicken isn’t drinking on their own, or for feeding if you need to mix up a liquid diet to keep her strength up.
+Handy for administering medicine.
+But also, a syringe can be helpful if the chicken isn’t drinking or eating on their own.
+You can mix up a liquid diet to keep her strength up, using the syringe to feed her slowly.

 Preparation H (regular without pain relief)

 In the case of a prolapsed vent you will want to act quickly.
 A prolapsed vent is more likely to happen in young hens and often after passing a particularly large egg.
 When passing the egg, it will basically pull part of the oviduct inside out, pulling it out of the vent.
-Clean the area well (being very gentle) and apply Preparation H to reduce swelling so you can gently push everything back in the vent.
-Spray the area with Vetericyn twice a day and keep the hen separated for at least a couple days to monitor her.
+Clean the area well (being very gentle) and apply Preparation H to reduce swelling.
+Once swelling has gone down you can gently push everything back in the vent.
+Spray the area with Vetericyn twice a day.
+Keep the hen separated for at least a couple days to monitor her.

 Saline Solution is great for washing out eye injuries or cleaning dirt from the eye area